News and Updates

 And Now Classes Begin!

-Tomorrow, my classes for the Doctorate of Healthcare Administration begin.
-Tonya’s classes begin the following week.
+My classes for the Doctorate of Healthcare Administration begin tomorrow, and Tonya’s classes begin the following week.
 We anticipate being quite busy!
-At least, I will be for the next 12 months.
+At least I will be for the next 12 months.
 My boss, Frank Romano, just graduated from the same program I am undertaking.
 Congrats to Dr. Romano!

 I won’t be able to attend any SQL Saturday sessions during this time since lectures are on Saturdays and take most of the day.
 However, I still plan to participate in the community where possible.
 Wish me luck as I manage work, school, and church assignments during this busy season!